cottiAC/zombidleBot/README.md

 * you can use [Grafana] (http://grafana.org/) to visualize it

 ## Known issues
-* Bot get stuck if you find a chest (need to improve lootprio function)
-* If its too laggy farming mode can be clicked during monster upgrade process
 * When game is paused, ability timer can go negative until next activation
 * With too much lag you sometimes get stuck on world map during world switch
 * "COME ON!
 CHOP CHOP!" message not handled